FrankVanris2/FollowBot/README.md

 ![image](/Images/readMe_images/OpenProj.png)

-* When you do so please go where you placed your repo and you will need to open this folder: `FollowBot->FollowBot`
+* When you do so please go where you placed your repo, and you will need to open this folder: `FollowBot->FollowBot`

 ![image](/Images/readMe_images/DirProject.png)

-* After you do so you will see all of the files that we have made for the development of FollowBot.
+* After you do so you will see all the files that we have made for the development of FollowBot.
-* To run it you will need to press the blue checkmark icon on the bottom of the screen
+* To run it you will need to press the blue checkmark icon at the bottom of the screen

 ![image](/Images/readMe_images/Compile.png)

-* To push and build the code on the Arduino board or any Microcontroller that is applicable press the arrow icon on the bottom of the screen
+* To push and build the code on the Arduino board or any Microcontroller that is applicable press the arrow icon at the bottom of the screen

 ![image](/Images/readMe_images/push_build.png)